SkylineCommunications/dataminer-docs/connector-help/connector_help/Teracom_Remote_Eye_Allocation.md

 # Teracom Remote Eye Allocation

-The **Teracom Remote Eye Allocation** driver manages the different remote eye sessions and the resource allocation of the devices used for the remote eye.
+The **Teracom Remote Eye Allocation** connector manages the different remote eye sessions and the resource allocation of the devices used for the remote eye.

 ## About